Towards Optimal Compression: Joint Pruning and Quantization: Methodology

 Direct use of Definition \ref{def:optimal_compression} is not possible.
 Compression space is discrete, and the evaluation of this integral is not computationally feasible.
 Both the final compression configuration, as well as the shortest path $S(\theta, \theta_{c})$ are unknown.
 Instead, we look to approximations of Definition \ref{def:optimal_compression}.

-First, reducing the dimensionality of this compression space ($L+|\Theta|$) is key.
-We construct a reduced action space, where at each iteration, a layers bit precision $Q_{l}$ may be reduced, or $\kappa$ is increased (according to specified schedules).
-In this case, quantization and pruning are reduced to path planning through compression space.
+First, reducing the dimensionality of this compression space ($L+|\Theta|$) is necessary.
+We construct a reduced action space, where at each iteration, a layer's bit precision $Q_{l}$ may be reduced, or $\kappa$ is increased (according to specified schedules).
+In this case, quantization and pruning are reduced to path planning through the compression space.
 This process is shown in Figure \ref{fig:reduced_space}, and empirical examples are discussed in Section \ref{sec:Experiments}.

-Traditional algorithms for solving these problems, such as Monte Carlo Tree Search or variations of DRL, typically do not generalise well to arbitrary networks, architectures and schedules.
+Traditional algorithms for solving these problems, such as Monte Carlo Tree Search or variations of DRL, typically do not generalize well to arbitrary networks, architectures, and schedules.
 Additionally, training times would be a prohibitive factor, as each trajectory requires additional fine-tuning after a compression configuration is generated.
 In lieu of these, we provide a practical and general algorithm, FITCompress, to generate candidate compression configurations.